oracle/rwloadsim/README.md

 ## Documentation

 The users guide is found in docs and is distributed into a number of .md files.
-You should start with [docs/index.md](docs/index.md) which has links to all other files.
+You should start with [docs/index.md](docs/index.md) which has a very brief introduction and links to all files of the users guide.

 The reference guide is created as manual pages that are found in man/man1rwl.
 The shell script rwlman, that will be copied to the bin directory when you run make